Law on Nationality

 Pursuant to section 7 of the Nationality Act, repatriates returning to Germany in or after 1993 automatically acquire German nationality upon receipt of the papers issued under section 15 of the Federal Expellees Act after they arrive in Germany.

-As a general rule, foreigners now have the right to become naturalized after eight years of habitual residence in Germany, provided they meet the relevant conditions, instead of the fifteen years previously required.
+As a general rule, foreigners have the right to become naturalised after eight years of habitual residence in Germany, provided they meet the relevant conditions.
 The minimum period of residence for spouses of German nationals is usually shorter.
-For naturalization, it is necessary to prove adequate knowledge of German.
+For naturalisation, it is necessary to prove adequate knowledge of German.
 A clean record and commitment to the tenets of the Basic Law (Constitution) are further criteria.
-The person to be naturalized must also be able to financially support him/herself.
+The person to be naturalised must also be able to financially support him/herself.

-The aim of avoiding multiple nationality remains a key feature of the German law on nationality.
-In general, those applying for naturalization must give up their foreign nationality.
-However, in contrast to the old rules, there are generous exceptions which allow applicants to retain their old nationality.
+The aim of avoiding multiple nationality remains a key feature of the German law on nationality, even now.
+In general, those applying for naturalisation must give up their foreign nationality.
+However, since 1 January 2000 the exceptions which allow applicants to retain their old nationality have been considerably broader.
 These apply for example to elderly persons and victims of political persecution.
 Applicants may also keep their nationality if it is legally impossible for them to renounce it or if they cannot be expected to do so, e.g. because of the excessive cost or degrading procedures used.
-The same is true if renouncing the foreign nationality would bring serious disadvantages, especially economic disadvantages or problems with property and assets.
-The rules have also been relaxed for the citizens of most EU countries.
+The same is true if renouncing the foreign nationality would bring serious disadvantages, especially economic disadvantages such as problems with property or assets.

 The text of the law, as well as statistics on the foreign population in Germany, can be found on the website of the Federal Government Commissioner for Migration, Refugees and Integration.
 Further details concerning nationality law are available on the website of the Federal Ministry of the Interior, the government agency responsible for legislative reforms in the field.